Tushh007/invideo-assignments/frontend/README.md

 ## Description

-Candidate needs to build a very simple image editing tool using canvas that let user add one / more image templates to the canvas, modify it and the save the generated design.
+Candidate needs to build a very simple image editing tool using canvas that let user add multiple images to the canvas, move it around and the save the generated design.
 For inspiration user can check some of the existing online graphics design tools like [Canva](https://canva.com).

 ## Features